opensearch-project/opensearch-ruby/opensearch-api/README.md

 The `opensearch-api` library provides a Ruby implementation of the [OpenSearch](http://opensearch.com) REST API.

-It does not provide an Elasticsearch client; see the [`opensearch-transport`](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-transport) library.
+It does not provide an OpenSearch client; see the [`opensearch-transport`](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-transport) library.

 The library is compatible with Ruby 1.9 and higher.